 Icon Screen in St. Michael the Archangel Church

 The icon screen in St. Michael the Archangel Church, Pittston, Pennsylvania was the result of a restoration to traditional Byzantine interior design.
 To learn more about the history of the restoration at St. Michael Church click here.

 The icon screen was created locally by the former Quality Wood Products, Luzerne, Pennsylvania.
 During its time of operation, the company hand crafted wooden icon screens for Byzantine and Orthodox churches throughout the U.S., including as far away as Alaska.
 The iconography is the work of Father Theodore Koufos and his studio in Toronto, Canada.
 The iconostasis and church re-dedication occurred in 1990 in conjunction with the church’s 75th anniversary.

 St. Michael’s icon screen prominently features the 12 apostles as the top row.
 Each apostle is holding a book, representing their role in proclaiming the Gospel, the Word of God.
 The grape vine and wheat motif are symbolic of the many references to them direct from the Word of God.
-They also represent the gifts of bread and wine which in the consecration during Divine Liturgy and through the action of the Holy Spirit become the Precious Body and Blood of our Lord and Savior, Jesus Christ.
+They also represent the gifts of bread and wine that during Divine Liturgy with the epiclesis (prayer of invocation), through the action of the Holy Spirit, become the Precious Body and Blood of our Lord and Savior, Jesus Christ.
 The Royal Doors are adorned with the image of a peacock, a Christian symbol of immortality.

 The Row of Apostles are:

 Thomas, Jude (Thaddeus), James (son of Alphaeus), Matthias, Matthew, and Peter

 Andrew, John, James (brother of John), Bartholomew, Simon, Phillip